Gear & Resources

 For Rainy Days:

-Waterproof Pants: We searched for a week for affordable waterproof pants!
+Waterproof Pants: We searched for weeks for affordable waterproof pants!
 There are lots of water-resistant ones, but when you know you will be getting soaked, you don’t want to risk rain seeping through.
 We finally lucked out by finding these options: Columbia Women’s Storm Surge Pant & Columbia Men’s Rebel Roamer Pant.
 They aren’t going to be the most fashionable choice you make all year, but they kept us super dry!

 Dry bag: These are great for rainy hikes, boat tours, kayaking, and any other activities that may lead to you getting very wet.
 We went with the Aqua Quest Stylin Waterproof Dry Bag Backpack.
 It is big enough to hold everything we need and it kept everything dry.
 Just velcro the top, roll it and clip to keep your belongings safe!